Company not in Good Standing

 In Belize the registry label your company as not active if, the government fee is not paid on time.

 The non-payment of annual Government fees will make your offshore company lose its status of Good Standing.
 The Registrar of Companies will then add late penalties and then proceed to strike-off your company from the Registry.
-In the BVI, the process of being struck off involves an administrative procedure, the name of a BVI company is removed from the Corporate Register by the Registrar, only the BVI Registrar can initiate a company strike off.
+In the BVI, the process of being struck off involves an administrative procedure, the name of a BVI company is removed from the Corporate Register by the Registrar.

 Strike off does not relive a company from the payment of its annual fees or late payment penalties.